szborows/logdb/README.md

 This is both research project and a hobby project.
 It's not mature, it doesn't have appropriate quality and it's not production-grade!

 Performance and security is not of a concern too.
+Ofc currently.
+The plan is to implement proper distribution and then optimize code working on a slave node.

 ## flow